Datawrapper

 Check Data

 Datawrapper includes this step to allow users to verify the accuracy of their uploaded data and ensure that the tool displays the information as intended.
-Users should carefully check that all rows and columns are present, verify that each cell contains the correct value, confirm that there are no missing data, and make sure that the categories are correctly represented.
+Users should carefully check that all rows and columns are present, verify that each cell contains the correct value, confirm that there is no missing data, and make sure that the categories are correctly represented.

 Sample Steps for Checking Your Data (CLICK TO EXPAND)